I am a first-generation American, born in Atlanta, Georgia and raised in the 1970s and 80s, within a blend of three cultures.

 Along the way, I went to Roman Catholic schools where in addition to basic catechism, I learned important things like…

-Though I’ve lived in Atlanta all my life I’ve travelled to different cities and countries every year since I was a toddler.
-Since then, I’ve harbored a clandestine lust for an artistic, gypsy, wayward life, but was too practical to every go through with it.
-Since the age of 3, I remember this feeling though.
+Though I’ve lived in Atlanta all my life, I’ve travelled to different cities and countries every year since I was a toddler.
+I’ve always harbored a clandestine lust for an artistic, gypsy, wayward life, but was too practical to every go through with it.
 I also spent decades never believing I could express myself artistically.

 Since then, I’ve honed my skills at creating photographs, taken lots of classes, won a few meager recognitions, started my own street photography group, built a darkroom in my home, have had my prints in a couple of gallery showings, been in a couple of festivals, got a few photos published in magazines and have had a lot of ups and downs with my process.

-I feel compelled to share how my creative pursuits got me here.
-I use my images here on this site as a way of communicating what I continue to learn so that I can inspire others how to find their additional f-stop.
+I feel compelled to share how my creative pursuits got me to this place.
+I use my images here on this site as a way of communicating what I continue to learn.